Obesity Explored Through Science, the Arts

 Ickovics, who curated the Big Food: Health, Culture and the Evolution of Eating exhibition that recently finished a 10-month run at the Yale Peabody Museum of Natural History, said a word—globesity—has been coined to describe the phenomenon of rampant obesity in most regions of the world.
 It is estimated that there are now 1.5 billion people, out of some 7 billion, with unhealthy weight levels.

 On the local level, Ickovics outlined some of Big Food’s successes in addressing the obesity problem.
 Museums are a great forum to inform people about people health issues and to make a positive difference in their lives.

 Big Food drew more than 120,000 visitors, many of whom pledged to adopt healthier dietary habits and engage in more exercise.
 It cost less than $1 per visitor to create the exhibition.
 Given the salutary influence that it had for many, it was a pretty good investment, she said.

-This Article was submitted by Denise L Meyer, on Monday, January 28, 2013.
+This article was submitted by Denise L Meyer on January 28, 2013.